Textron tactical armoured patrol vehicle

 The Textron TAPV (tactical armoured patrol vehicle) is an armoured car currently in use by the Canadian Army.
-It is essentially a heavier armoured upgrade of the M1117 armoured security vehicle, developed for use by the military police of the US Armed Forces.
+It is essentially a more heavily armoured upgrade of the M1117 armoured security vehicle, developed for use by the military police of the US Armed Forces.
+In 2015, Textron rebranded the platform as the Commando family of vehicles, from which the TAPV most closely resembles the Command Elite variant.
+As of 2022 Textron was still marketing the product, then 10 years old.